 - Proposals are reviewed by the project mentor’s department/college

-- Scores are provided based on Award Proposal Scoring and Rubric
+- Scores are provided based on a pre-defined rubric with assigned points.
+Click here for the Research Award Scoring Rubric

 - These scores, along with any associated comments, are then considered within and across all colleges

-- The OUR prioritizes funding as many proposals as possible during each award cycle
+- OUR prioritizes funding as many proposals as possible during each award cycle

 - Applicants are notified approximately one month after the proposal deadline

-- Students already receiving funding from the OUR are not eligible for additional funding during the sames semester(s)
+- Students already receiving funding from OUR are not eligible for additional funding during the same semester(s)

 In addition to presenting at NC State symposia, students are encouraged to publish in a professional journal and/or present at: